LynneDC/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

 <body style="font-family: Verdana, Arial, sans-serif">
    <h2> DESCRIPTION </h2>
    <p>
-        In full stack development as  a developer you are supposed to be comfortable to answer this famouse questions "what happens when you type www.google.com" in all layers of development.
-The side we are tuckling here is:
+      In full stack development as  a developer you are supposed to be comfortable to answer this famous question "what happens when you type www.google.com" in all layers of development.
+The side we are tackling here is:
    <li> Network</li>
    <li> Servers </li>
    <li> Security </li>